 Handicapping horse races is a labor-intensive task that I find enjoyable, challenging, and, at times, very profitable.
 For a minimal risk-versus-reward investment, I’ll take the guesswork and intimidation out of handicapping in order to give you a clear picture of how the action will unfold.

-In 2019, I gave out 623 winners from 2,325 races on a circuit that encompasses Gulfstream Park, Keeneland, Churchill Downs, Ellis Park, and Kentucky Downs in addition to the Triple Crown and Breeders’ Cup races—both stand-alone series—for a cumulative top-pick win percentage of 27 percent and an in the money strike rate of 60 percent.
+In 2022, I gave out 579 winners from 2,047 races on a circuit that encompasses Gulfstream Park, Keeneland, Churchill Downs, Ellis Park, and Kentucky Downs in addition to the Triple Crown and Breeders’ Cup races—both stand-alone series—for a cumulative top-pick win percentage of 28 percent, an in the money strike rate of 62 percent, and a return on investment of $1.69 for each $2 wagered on its top picks for the year.